 As USPS has previously described to the Court, see ECF No. 28 ¶ 19, USPS uses daily "all clears" to ensure that all Election Mail is accounted for within the system.
-In the all clear process, in-plant support personnel in processing or delivery units use a checklist to confirm that mail scheduled or "committed" to go out that day has gone out, and anything committed for the next day is at the front of the line.4 Personnel conducting all clears consult Election Mail logs, and also check all locations within the facility (e.g., processing equipment) to ensure that all pieces of Election Mail in the facility's possession are in the right location.
+In the all clear process, in-plant support personnel in processing or delivery units use a checklist to confirm that mail scheduled or "committed" to go out that day has gone out, and anything committed for the next day is at the front of the line.
+Personnel conducting all clears consult Election Mail logs, and also check all locations within the facility (e.g., processing equipment) to ensure that all pieces of Election Mail in the facility's possession are in the right location.

 All Clear Reports help USPS identify facilities that require additional follow-up to enforce their compliance with the daily all clear policy.
 Each USPS processing plant, delivery unit, and reporting retail unit is required to certify, through an online system, its all clear performance every day.
-Reports showing USPS's "all clear" reporting results for the time period from November 21 to 27, 2020, are attached hereto as Exhibit 3, broken down by geographic Division (for mail processing plants) and by geographic Area (for delivery/retail units).
+Reports showing USPS's "all clear" reporting results for the time period from December 26, 2020, to January 1, 2021, are attached hereto as Exhibit 3, broken down by

-In recent weeks, in order to comply with specific Court orders in similar cases pending in the United States District Court for the District of Columbia, USPS has been filing certain daily reports relating to the daily performance of particular subcategories of Election Mail.
-USPS does not customarily compile or use, for internal purposes, the information being provided in the daily reports.
-The data reflected in those publicly available reports is not distinct or maintained separately from the weekly figures reported to this Court; the weekly reporting in the instant case incorporates and reflects the data that the district court in the District of Columbia has ordered to be broken out and reported in a more granular fashion.
-USPS notes that for the reasons explained herein and in its submissions to the District of Columbia, the data being reported daily should not be interpreted as being representative of the general performance of Election Mail.
+In recent weeks, in connection with similar cases pending in the United States District Court for the District of Columbia, USPS has provided certain daily reports relating to the daily performance of particular subcategories of Election Mail to the district court or to the plaintiffs in those cases.
+USPS does not customarily compile or use, for internal purposes, the information provided in the daily reports.
+The data reflected in those reports is not distinct or maintained separately from the weekly figures reported to this Court, except for data regarding ballots that have not received a finalization scan; the weekly reporting in the instant case primarily incorporates and reflects the data reported daily in the District of Columbia cases.
+USPS notes that for the reasons explained herein and in its submissions to the District of Columbia, the data reported daily should not be interpreted as being representative of the general performance of Election Mail.

-3 As a general matter, USPS collects an enormous amount of raw data regarding its products and operations, some of which would incidentally bear on the performance of Election Mail.
+&lt;sup>3 As a general matter, USPS collects an enormous amount of raw data regarding its products and operations, some of which would incidentally bear on the performance of Election Mail.
 For example, in accordance with paragraphs 6(a) and (b) of the Order, USPS is providing weekly data updates to the Court regarding the service performance of all First-Class Mail, Marketing Mail, and Periodicals, which encompasses but extends far beyond Election Mail.
 USPS understands paragraph 6(c) of the Order as referring to data and information that USPS Headquarters customarily collects and uses specifically relating to Election Mail, all of which is discussed herein.

-4 Many, but not all, retail units are also required to certify their all clear performance each day.
+&lt;sup>4 Many, but not all, retail units are also required to certify their all clear performance each day.
 Some very small retail units are not required to certify their all clear performance.